Definitions of Common Terms

 POL: Port of Loading (sometimes referred to as Port of Origin).
 The port at which the goods are loaded onto the vessel.

 POD: Port of Discharge.
 The port at which the goods are unloaded from vessel.
+Example: Port of Long Beach, California.

 Bill of Lading (B/L)

-A Sea Waybill is a transport contract (contract of carriage), the same as a Bill of Lading.
+A Sea Waybill is a transport contract (contract of carriage), the same as a bill of lading.
 The main difference is that a Sea Waybill is not needed for cargo delivery and is only issued as a receipt of cargo.

 Automated Export System (AES)

 The Automated Export System (AES) is the central system U.S. exporters are required to use to electronically declare their international exports, known as Electronic Export Information (EEI), to numerous entities to help compile U.S. export and trade information and statistics.
-It is also used by various government agencies for trade enforcement, promotion and other purposes
+It is also used by various government agencies for trade enforcement, promotion, and other purposes.

 Export Power of Attorney (POA)